-WASHINGTON, July 25, 2016— The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) is releasing the schedule for its 2016 distribution of oral rabies vaccine baits.
-APHIS conducts this program each fall in select areas in the eastern United States to prevent the further spread of raccoon rabies other regions.
+WASHINGTON, August 1, 2019— The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) will begin its annual distribution of RABORAL V-RG®, an oral rabies vaccine (ORV) bait, in select areas in the eastern United States to prevent the spread of raccoon rabies into America’s heartland.

-The RABORAL V-RG® vaccine has been shown to be safe in more than 60 different species of animals, including domestic dogs and cats.
-Humans and pets cannot get rabies from contact with the baits, but are asked to leave them undisturbed if they encounter them.
-Dogs that consume large numbers of baits may experience an upset stomach, but no long-term health risks.
-If contact with baits occurs, immediately rinse the contact area with warm water and soap.
+The RABORAL V-RG® vaccine has been deemed safe in more than 60 different species of animals, including domestic dogs and cats.
+Humans and pets cannot get rabies from contact with the baits, but should leave them undisturbed if they are encountered.
+Dogs that consume large numbers of baits may experience an upset stomach, but there are no long-term health risks.
+If adults or children come in contact with baits, immediately rinse the contact area with warm water and soap.

 Rabies is caused by a virus that infects the central nervous system in mammals.
-Signs suggestive of rabies include unusual, aggressive or calm and “friendly” behavior, an inability to eat or drink, balance problems, circling, seizures, coma and finally death.
-While rabies is fatal once symptoms occur, human exposures can be successfully treated if post-exposure follow up is sought immediately following a bite.
+Signs suggestive of rabies include unusual aggressive or calm and “friendly” behavior, an inability to eat or drink, balance problems, circling, seizures, coma and finally death.
+While rabies is almost always fatal once symptoms appear, it also is 100% preventable.
+Human exposures can be successfully remedied if medical attention is sought immediately after exposure.